QuantumPL/site/content/publication/Abramsky2004/index.md

   \ with biproducts.
 We show how the essential structures found in key quantum information\
   \ protocols such as teleportation, logic-gate teleportation, and entanglement-swapping\
   \ can be captured at this abstract level.
 Moreover, from the combination of the\
-  \ --apparently purely qualitative-- structures of compact closure and biproducts\
+  \ -- apparently purely qualitative -- structures of compact closure and biproducts\
-  \ there emerge `scalars` and a `Born rule'.
+  \ there emerge 'scalars' and a 'Born rule'.
 This abstract and structural point of\
   \ view opens up new possibilities for describing and reasoning about quantum systems.\
   \ It also shows the degrees of axiomatic freedom: we can show what requirements\
   \ are placed on the (semi)ring of scalars C(I,I), where C is the category and I\